faridomarAf/flight-booking-app/backend/app-structure.md

 Properties of aiports: airportName, ariport_address, unique_airport_code, cityId, note: cityId is act as a foreign-key .
 Note: the ariport model is our first 'one to many association',

+1: to create airport model:=>  npx sequelize model:generate --name Airport --attributes name:string,code:string,address:string,cityId:integer

+2: to add city model to db:=> npx sequeliz db:migrate

 .
-Note: in order to mapping between city and airport, from [city model migration file] we should take 'id' as a foreign-key and add it to the [airport migration file], we should associate it with "cityId inside the airport migration file".
+Note: in order to mapping between "city" and "airport", from [city model migration file] we should take 'id' as a foreign-key and add it to the [airport migration file], we should associate it with "cityId inside the airport migration file".

   cityId: { // cityId will be our foreign key in airport-model, but currently its not a foreing-key
     type: Sequelize.INTEGER,